matijakolaric-com/django-music-publisher/docs/manual_works.rst

 Relative Share
 --------------

-Django Music Publisher uses a very simple single-field share model.
+Django-Music-Publisher uses a very simple single-field share model.
 It seems that the model is completely illogical to "experts".
-If it does not work for you, then it does not and Django Music Publisher is not the right solution for you.
+If it does not work for you, then it does not and Django-Music-Publisher is not the right solution for you.

 The principle is very simple.
 Writers create a work and decide how they want to split the shares among themselves.
 This is referred to as ``relative share``.
 Then each of the writers may choose a publisher and transfer some of their relative share to the publisher, according to their publishing agreement.
 This does not influence other writers.

-In Django Music Publisher, publishing agreements between all controlled writers and you as the original publisher have the same splits, The default is that 50% of performance and 100% of mechanical and sync is transferred to you.
+In Django-Music-Publisher, publishing agreements between all controlled writers and you as the original publisher have the same splits, The default is that 50% of performance and 100% of mechanical and sync is transferred to you.
 Please note that ``publisher fee`` has nothing to do with this split.
 Again, if this does not work for you, it does not.

 The sum of relative shares for each work must be 100%.